jonfairbanks/scripts/sys-info/README.md

 ### Sys-Info

-Ansible like script to run a command on multiple systems and gather outouot in CSV
+Ansible like script to run a command on multiple systems and gather output in CSV

 #### Setup